-I am a postdoctoral research fellow at INSEAD's Technology and Operations Management Area, where I work with the Sustainable Operations Initiative and the Humanitarian Research Group under the guidance of Luk Van Wassenhove and Atalay Atasu.
+I am a postdoctoral research fellow at INSEAD's Technology and Operations Management Area, where I work with the Sustainable Business Initiative and the Humanitarian Research Group under the guidance of Luk Van Wassenhove and Atalay Atasu.
 Prior to this, I received a Ph.D. in Management from IESE Business School, where I was advised by Victor Martínez de Albéniz, and I spent a year as a postdoctoral researcher at Aalto University.

 Prior to my academic career, I worked for a period of four years as an environmental consultant based in Panama City, Panama.
 During that period, I had the opportunity to advise a total of 190 companies that were located in Panama, Costa Rica, Nicaragua, El Salvador, Guatemala, Honduras, Colombia, Peru, and Mexico.
 My main objective was to assess their operations in order to help them comply with local and international regulations.